grano94/ASJC-Classifier/README.md

 ➡️ https://huggingface.co/asjc-classification/scibert_multilabel_asjc_classifier

 The model can be used to assess the disciplinary orientation of research documents or collections.

-The notebook hugging_face_deployment.ipynb documents the process used to upload and deploy the model to Hugging Face.
-An example inference workflow is provided in model_inference.py.
 Additional details and usage guidance are available on the Hugging Face model page.

 ---